EmirKorkutUnal/Choosing-a-Classifier-Ensemble/README.md

 <b>Random Forest Classifier accomplished good results</b>, again having difficulties labeling quasars.
 Note that each time the same code is run, <b>you might have slightly different results</b>.
 <h3>Futrher Interpretation for this Analysis</h3>
-If your only choice of classifying these objects would be one of these 5 models, you would have to go with the Gradient Boosting Classifier despite the 5% partial error rate - which is not that high and also consider that the part where the error is made is relatively small.
-In real world, this might not be the case, so you might go one of the following directions:
+If your only choice of classifying these objects would be one of these 5 models with their default parameters, you would have to go with the Gradient Boosting Classifier despite the 5% partial error rate - which is not that high and also consider that the class where this error rate pccurs is smaller than the other classes.
+In real world, you probably wouldn't have such model selection limitations, so you might choose one of the following directions to follow:
 <ul>
   <li><b>Play around with default parameters of each ensemble model</b> until you get a better result.
 Keep in mind that the both <b>AdaBoost and Bagging Classifiers have a base_estimator parameter</b> where you can change the standard decision tree estimator into something else, like Logistic Regression.</li>
-  <li>All 5 models had some level of problem when it came to labeling quasars; this indicated that the dataset itself may not contain sufficient information to classify all objects correctly. <b>You may want to search for other related variables</b> to increase model accuracy.</li>
+  <li>All 5 models had some level of problem when it came to labeling quasars; this indicates that the dataset itself may not contain sufficient information to classify all objects correctly. <b>You may want to search for other related variables</b> to increase model accuracy.</li>
   <li><b>Look for alternative models</b>, such as Artifical Neural Network Classifier, and measure their accuracies on the dataset.</li>
 </ul>
 <h2>Conclusion</h2>